leoproject/Course-DataScience/README.md

 > "Pleasure in the job puts perfection in the work." - **Aristotle**

-3. **Lesson 3** - I am studying now, but python notebook about Pandas ....
+3. **Lesson 3** - I am studying now, this chapter is about introduction Pandas ....